-- Calculate the updated region - Program the planes and cursor selective fetch registers to adjust the sizes, positions, and panning to fit the update region. - Program the selective update manual tracking register to fit the update region. - Program planes, cursor, and manual tracking together to atomically update. - Trigger full frame updates when selective fetch cannot be used, such as when taking a DPST histogram. - Adjust DPST to only take a histogram on full frames.
+- Calculate the updated region - Program the planes and cursor selective fetch registers to adjust the sizes, positions, and panning to fit the update region. - Program the selective update manual tracking register to fit the update region. - Program planes, cursor, and manual tracking together to atomically update. - Trigger full frame updates when selective fetch cannot be used, such as when updating DPST image enhancement.